 - Keep a sleep diary – this can help you spot patterns.
 Are there some events, foods activities that make for better or worse nights for your child?

 Your child may be especially sensitive to sights, sounds, feelings and sensations.

 - Make sure they are not hungry or thirsty before bed.
 Avoid sugary or caffeinated snacks or drinks, especially in the evenings.

-- Close curtains / using blackout blinds at night time to make the room dark.
+- Close curtains / use blackout blinds at night time to make the room dark.
 Open curtains during the day time.

-- Tucking in bedding can help children to feel safe and secure, and stops duvets / blankets coming off in the night.
+- Tucking in bedding can help children to feel safe and secure, and stops duvets or blankets coming off in the night.

 Who Can Help?